digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 - The :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>` is chosen by the application to identify the intended ledger change.

-- The :ref:`deduplication period <com.daml.ledger.api.v1.Commands.deduplication_period>` specifies the period for which no earlier submissions with the same change ID should have been accepted, as witnessed by a completion event on the :ref:`command completion service <command-completion-service>`.
+- The deduplication period specifies the period for which no earlier submissions with the same change ID should have been accepted, as witnessed by a completion event on the :ref:`command completion service <command-completion-service>`.
   If such a change has been accepted in that period, the current submission shall be rejected.
   The period is specified either as a :ref:`deduplication duration <com.daml.ledger.api.v1.Commands.deduplication_duration>` or as a :ref:`deduplication offset <com.daml.ledger.api.v1.Commands.deduplication_offset>` (inclusive).